ZentrixLabs/ZLGetCert/README.md

 - **Windows Server 2016** or later (Windows Server 2012 R2 also supported)
 - **.NET Framework 4.8** (included in Windows Server 2019+, downloadable for older versions)
-- **Administrator privileges** (only for certificate store operations, not for application configuration)
+- **No administrator privileges required** - runs with standard user permissions
 - **No external dependencies** - PEM/KEY export built-in using .NET cryptography

-**Note:** The application itself runs without admin rights.
-Administrator privileges are only needed when installing certificates into the Windows certificate store.
-Settings and configuration can be saved by normal users.
+**Note:** The application runs entirely without admin rights.
+All certificate operations use the CurrentUser certificate store, eliminating the need for elevated privileges.

 ### Why .NET Framework 4.8?